oracle-livelabs/partner-solutions/efficient-kubified-java-apps/starter/starter.md

     * `quarkus-jdbc-h2` to connect H2 database via JDBC.
     * `quarkus-hibernate-orm-panache` to simplify the code when interacting with Hibernate ORM.
     * `quarkus-smallrye-health` to monitor the application health.
-    * `quarkus-container-image-docker` to generate a container image using the Docker images located under `src/main/Docker`.
+    * `quarkus-container-image-jib` to generate a container image without running a Docker daemon.
     * `quarkus-kubernetes` to generate OpenShift resources from annotations.
 * Click the `Generate the application` button.